Expo Centre Sharjah: History and overview

 Mr. Saeed Al Jarwan was a figurehead of Expo Centre Sharjah and the management team was headed by Fasahat Ali Khan as Deputy Director General, Mohammed Bin Dukhain as Director Sales & Marketing and Carl Muller as a senior Commercial Director.Carl Muller had worked at Expo Centre as a Vice President International Sales during Fred Pittera's tenure.
-Fasahat was manager at KPMG Dubai and had substantial experience in Advisory whereas Mohammed was in Special Services with Ministry of Interiors UAE.
+Fasahat was manager at KPMG Dubai and had substantial experience in Advisory whereas Mohammed was in Special Services with the Ministry of Interiors UAE.